dabraude/YetAnotherArchive/README.md

     - The header

    * The header format, must be a valid JSON:
-    - an index of entities in the archive call `entries`, list of strings
+    - an index of entities in the archive call `entities`, list of strings
     - other than that anything may be included

 The minimal file is thus: